threadspeed/boilerplate/source/python-script-13_use_queue.md

 ## python 13 use queue

-Python mysql example: 13 use queue
+Python example: 13 use queue

 ```python
 # -*- coding:utf-8 -*-